fz0000/LupoBot/README.md

 GET | /commands | Get all loaded commands
 POST | /commands/:name | Enable or disable a command.
 The query param `type` is required (the type can be "disable" or "enable")
-GET | /commands/:name | Get a specific command by its name POST | /guilds/:id/messages | Create or edit a message on a guild.
+GET | /commands/:name | Get a specific command by its name GET | /guilds/:id | Get a specific guild by id
+POST | /guilds/:id/messages | Create or edit a message on a guild.
 The query params `id` (= guild id) and `channelId` are required, the param `messageId` is optional if you want to edit a message and don't want to create a new one.
 Optional params to build the message or embed: `content, description, thumbnail, authorName, authorIconUrl, authorUrl, title, titleUrl, footer, footerIconUrl, image, color` (as int)
-GET | /guilds/:id/channels | Get all channels on a guild by guild id GET | /guilds/:id/channels/:channel | Get a specific channel on a guild by guild id and channel id GET | /guilds/:id/roles | Get all roles on a guild by guild id GET | /guilds/:id/roles/:role | Get a specific role on a guild by guild id and role id GET | /guilds/members/:member | Get a specific role on a guild by member id GET | /oauth2 | Get information about the user and the guilds which the has joined.
+GET | /guilds/:id/channels | Get all channels on a guild by guild id GET | /guilds/:id/channels/:channel | Get a specific channel on a guild by guild id and channel id GET | /guilds/:id/roles | Get all roles on a guild by guild id GET | /guilds/:id/roles/:role | Get a specific role on a guild by guild id and role id GET | /guilds/members/:member | Get a specific member on a guild by member id GET | /oauth2 | Get information about the user and the guilds which the has joined.
 The query params `code` (of Discord OAuth2) and `redirect` (redirect url after auth) are required
 GET | /plugins | Get all loaded plugins
 POST | /plugins/:name | Unload or reload a plugin by name.
 The query param `type` is required (the type can be "reload" or "unload")